-New Employees: MDEQ has become a training ground for college graduates who leave for better opportunities in the private sector, many times within the first two years of employment.
+New Employees: MDEQ has, for some time now, served as a training ground for college graduates who leave for better opportunities in the private sector, many times within the first two years of employment.
 This "revolving door" has cost the agency monetarily and jeopardizes the continuity of valuable expertise.
 Additionally, management has become increasingly challenged by a developing pattern of expending significant agency resources to train new staff only to have them leave just as a high degree of productivity is achieved.